Meet Our Staff

 Helen “Curly” Santos

 A graduate of CSU Long Beach, Helen also holds a camp director certificate from the American Camp Association.
-A life-long learner, Helen enjoys spending her free time with her family exploring Long Beach and reading books over and over with her one-year-old.
-You might even meet Woodcraft’s youngest Ranger, Helen’s son, “Little Bear” at camp.
+A life-long learner, Helen enjoys spending her free time with her family exploring Long Beach and reading books over and over with her toddler.
+You might even meet Camp Woodcraft’s youngest Ranger, Helen’s son, “Little Bear” at camp.

 Natalie “Selfie” Pinedo